Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/06d-secure-data-warehouse.md

    SELECT OrderID, CustomerID from dbo.Orders
     ```

-## Configure SQL granular permissions using T-SQL
+### Task 5: Configure SQL granular permissions using T-SQL

 Fabric has a permissions model that allows you to control access to data at the workspace level, and at the item level.
 When you need more granular control of what users can do with securables in a Fabric warehouse, you can use the standard SQL data control language (DCL) commands `GRANT`,`DENY` and, `REVOKE`.
 In this exercise, you will create objects, secure them using `GRANT`, and `DENY`, and then run queries to view the effect of applying granular permissions.

+In this task, you will apply granular SQL permissions on tables and stored procedures by using T-SQL commands such as GRANT and DENY.
+SQL granular permissions allow fine-tuned control over who can read, modify, or execute specific objects, adding another critical layer of security on top of workspace and database permissions.

 1. In the warehouse you created in the earlier exercise, select the **New SQL Query** dropdown.
 Under the header **Blank**, select **New SQL Query**.